redBorder/redborder-documentation/docs/proxy/platform_configurations/ch1_proxy_installation.es.md

 dnf install redborder-proxy -y
 ```

-With the packages downloaded and installed, the next step is to configure RedBorder.
+With the packages downloaded and installed, the next step is to configure Redborder.
 To do this, log out of the console session and log back in.
 You can use a basic command for this:

 ``` bash title="Relogin"
 /bin/bash --login